yashwanthraaj1207-ops/ShadowKhan-Prompt-Sanitizer/README.md

 > **An AI-powered prompt security tool designed to detect sensitive information, identify security risks, and help users create safer prompts before submission.**

-ShadowKhan is a browser-based prompt sanitization and security assistant that analyzes user-entered prompts for potentially sensitive information such as passwords, API keys, financial information, personal identifiers, and other confidential data.
+ShadowKhan is a browser-based prompt sanitization and security assistant that analyzes user-entered prompts for potentially sensitive information such as passwords, API keys, financial information, personal identifiers, authentication credentials, and other confidential data.

 The goal is simple: